jproflcopters/Ising-model-ML-classification/README.md

-# Ising model ML classification
+# Using ML for phase classification in Ising Model

 Libraries used: scikit-learn, numpy, pickle; jupyter notebooks

 The pipeline for ordinary Ising model looks like this:

 Generator Ising -> Generated_States_Integrator -> returns 2_states.pkl, used np.unique to detect and delete duplicates